 - Contact clients by email, ‘phone or text about any changes to session times due to unforeseen circumstances.

 Please note that email and text messages are not entirely secure because they pass through multiple servers.
 Whilst a security breach is not likely, it is a possibility.
 You may therefore consider it prudent to use text and email only for administrative matters such as cancellations, lateness etc, and not for anything else which we can discuss in session.

 I would only contact your GP with your consent, unless I was concerned that you, or someone you had mentioned, were at risk of serious harm (this is an exceptional circumstance and I will inform you in advance, if possible).

 If you pay me by bank transfer, your name may appear on my bank statements.
 I access these online, and there are several layers of password protection.
 A paper copy is also held in a locked cabinet as part of my Self-Assessment Tax Return compliance.
 If you prefer, we can agree a different way of labelling your payments.

 In line with good practice, your contact details are also available online (password protected) to my professional executor (one of my colleagues) so that they would be able to contact you in the event of my death, or if I became ill and was unable to contact you myself.
 My colleague is also bound by confidentiality and, if my absence proved permanent, they would also ensure that all personal data relating to you will be deleted at the recommended time.

 Your records will not be shared with any other third party without your permission unless I am ordered to do so by a court of law.

 I discuss client work with a clinical supervisor and supervision group, to support my work with you, but I do not share names or other identifying details.

-Information about my use and protection of your data is also available on my website.
-Further information about the General Data Protection Regulation (GDPR) is available on the Information Commissioner’s Office website-ico.org.uk.
+Further information about the General Data Protection Regulations (GDPR) is available on the Information Commissioner’s Office website-ico.org.uk.